a2800276/hexy.js/README.md

                          // add Z to the address prepended to each line
                          // (note, even if `offset` is provided, addressing
                          // is started at 0)
-                                                     dafault 0
+                         //                          default 0

 console.log(hexy.hexy(buffer, format))
 ```
  In case you're really nerdy, you'll have noticed that the defaults correspond
- to how `xxd` formats it's output.
+ to how `xxd` formats its output.

  ## Installing